oryjkov/100pct-ptt/README.md

 Provided 3d-printed case can be mounted to a brake toggle, keeping the device within easy reach and making it possible to push the button even when wearing thick gloves.

-Once paired in the Zello app, button stays connected for a several hours and can be used even with the phone screen turned off (or running another app).
-When not in use, the button is powered off until it is clicked again.
+Once paired in the Zello app, button stays connected for several hours and can be used even with the phone screen turned off (or running another app).
+When not in use, the button is powered off (a click powers it on).
 When powered off, battery usage is close to zero, and the button should remain usable for a few years.

 ## How to make one